Sleeping Beauty on Mount Everest: A Haunting Legacy of the World’s Tallest Graveyard

 What Caused the Tragedy?

 Sergei’s body was later found lower down the mountain, which clearly shows he could not find assistance from others and lost himself in the ice.
-Such a tragedy; both of them were succumbing to the cold but at different locations unknown to the world.
+Such a tragedy; both of them were succumbing to the cold, but at different locations, unknown to the world.

 Is it Safe to Climb Mountains Without Oxygen?

 Without oxygen, no organism can survive.
 Every organism in this entire universe needs oxygen to survive.
 Our atmosphere has a volume level of oxygen that is thick at sea level and goes on decreasing as one rises in altitude.
 Above 8000 meters, only one-third of the oxygen is available.
-In addition to the extremely low blood-chilling temperature, the strong wind and the depleted air cause hypoxia, leading to death within a minute.
+In addition to the extremely low, blood-chilling temperature, the strong wind and the depleted air cause hypoxia, leading to death within a minute.

 Is Sleeping Beauty Still on Mount Everest?